333 (Tinashe album): Singles

+Other songs

+"I Can See the Future" was released as a promotional single on July 23, 2021, along with the album's track list announcement.
+"Naturally" was released as the lead single from the album's deluxe edition on February 14, 2022.
+The single was promoted with a music video inspired by the horror movie The Texas Chain Saw Massacre.
+The music video for "HMU for a Good Time", featuring Channel Tres, was surprise released on June 24, directed by Jonah Haber and choreographed by Jojo Gomez.

 Tour

 To promote the album, Tinashe announced her 333 Tour, with Rei Ami as the supporting act.
 In less than one week after pre-sale and general tickets were made available, several dates were sold out, prompting new dates to be added.
 The concert tour will also be available to worldwide audience as a livestream concert event, in partnership with Moment House, which will be the "exclusive digital tour experience" and is promised to be "specially crafted for at-home fans around the world".